mfrisch3/ECE352-AHW5/README.md

 # ECE352-AHW5
-This expands my previous work (from AHW4) on a clock and stopwatch, and implement a system to make an audible tune using counters and a state machine on a piezo buzzer.
+This expands my previous work (from AHW4) on a clock and stopwatch, and implement a system to make an audible tune using counters and a state machine on a piezo buzzer on a Altera DE2-115 development and education board.